farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-zero-to-hero.markdown

 #### Tcache double free mitigation post glibc-2.28

 Before glibc-2.28, you could double free tcache chunks as many times as you'd want so long as the corresponding tcache bin didn't fill up to its max limit of 7.
-This starting becoming such a huge problem, that a mitigation was added in glibc-2.28, as follows:
+This started being used so much for exploits, that a mitigation was added in glibc-2.28, as follows:
 ```c
 /* We overlay this structure on the user-data portion of a chunk when
    the chunk is stored in the per-thread cache.  */